ethanshea-ms/live-video-analytics/ref-apps/rocket/readme.md

 This reference application sample includes:
 1)	Rocket docker containers with OpenCV vision modules as well as the YOLOv3 DNN pre-trained with the [MS-COCO classes](https://gist.github.com/AruniRC/7b3dadd004da04c80198557db5da4bda).
 It supports GPU execution.
-2)	Sample code to use the Rocket docker container with Azure Live Video Analytics on IoT Edge.
+2)	Sample Jupyter notebook code to use the Rocket docker container with Azure Live Video Analytics on IoT Edge.
-3)	Graph topology used to orchestrate the live video analytics pipeline.
+3)	Graph topology and IoT Edge deployment manifest template to orchestrate the live video analytics pipeline.
-4)	IoT Edge deployment manifest template.

 ## Architecture Diagram